 View and apply (paste) Clipboard panel content for all design data types.

-The Clipboard panel stores and displays copied objects that can be added (pasted) to Altium NEXUS documents at any stage, allowing for multiple copy/paste operations.
+The Clipboard panel stores and displays copied objects that can be added (pasted) to Altium Designer documents at any stage, allowing for multiple copy/paste operations.

 The Clipboard panel supports a variety of data formats depending on the origin and object type.
-It can be set to display either only objects copied or cut from within the Altium NEXUS environment, or the entire Windows clipboard (this setting is accessed through Preferences on the System - General page of the Preferences dialog).
-Note that not all data types are supported by each design editor (PCB Editor, Schematic Editor, etc.).
+It can be set to display either only objects copied or cut from within the Altium Designer environment, or the entire Windows clipboard (this setting is accessed through DXP » Preferences on the System - General page of the Preferences dialog).
+Be aware that not all data types are supported by each design editor (PCB Editor, Schematic Editor, etc.).

 The data types supported are:

 Any design object copied or cut from a schematic-based (schematic/schematic library) or PCB-based (PCB/PCB library) document.

 Uni-code text copied or cut from any text-based document (e.g., text file, scripting file, constraint file, VHDL file, Microsoft Word/Excel document, etc.).